phorton1/base-apps-gitMUI/docs/status.md

   count for the repo ... that is, how many unpushed commits exist.

-- For any repo that have events in the github event list some event in the list *should* match the the REMOTE_ID of the repo.
+- For any repo that have events in the gitHub event list some event in the list *should* match the the REMOTE_ID of the repo.
-  That is to say that for every list of events returned by github, there should be at least ONE commit for any mentioned repo, that has the same SHA as the most recent sync (push or pull) we did to/from github.
+  That is to say that for every list of events returned by gitHub, there should be at least ONE commit for any mentioned repo, that has the same SHA as the most recent sync (push or pull) we did to/from gitHub.

 ### Remote Commits

-Note that the github event API history is limited to 100 in current implementation, 300 if I implement paging, and never goes back more than 90 days.
+Note that the gitHub event API history is limited to 100 in current implementation, 300 if I implement paging, and never goes back more than 90 days.
 By default I get the most recent 30 events.

-THEREFORE, if there are NO EVENTS (pushes) to a given repo in the current event list, we ASSUME it is NOT BEHIND github.
+THEREFORE, if there are NO EVENTS (pushes) to a given repo in the current event list, we ASSUME it is NOT BEHIND gitHub.
 If I leave commits unpushed for more than 90 days, the system may not notice it is behind and a push *might* fail, needing a merge.
 Unlikely, but possible.